RootSir/Z170i-Pro-Gaming-OpenCore/README.md

 # Z170i-Pro-Gaming-OpenCore
 [中文版本](README_zh-cn.md)

-I am not a professional developer.
-I am just an enthusiast following the official documentation and sharing this working EFI.
-Similar configuration (Z170+skylake) might still work with minor modifications but I can't guarantee.
-If you have any debugging questions, please ask the author of the kext!

 This is an OpenCore version of ASUS Z170i Pro Gaming Hackintosh EFI.
 It works on macOS Big Sur (11.2.1).
 FCPX GPU rendering works smoothly.
 HDR can be enabled.
 Sleep, Airdrop and Handoff are supported.

-Big Sur requires OpenCore 0.6.3+.
-Please update EFI first then upgrade macOS.

 ![image](Screenshot_en-us.png)

 ## Notes
-1. Remember to clear NVRAM when switching between Clover and OpenCore.
-2. I strongly recommend Xcode or other plist editors instead of OpenCore Configurator, as the plist structure changes in every update.
+1. Mac boot chime is added.
+You may need to modify `config.plist/UEFI/Audio/AudioOut` based you motherboard layout.
-3. If you don't have a dGPU, i.e. output via iGPU, refer to [this fork](https://github.com/berikiushi/Z170i-Pro-Gaming-OpenCore).
+2. If you don't have a dGPU, i.e. output via iGPU, refer to [this fork](https://github.com/berikiushi/Z170i-Pro-Gaming-OpenCore).
-4. OpenCanopy and HiDPI are enabled.
-If you don't own a 4K monitor, disable it in `/EFI/OC/config.plist` -> `NVRAM/Add/4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14/UIScale`.
+3. OpenCanopy and HiDPI are enabled.
+If you don't own a 4K monitor, disable it in `config.plist/NVRAM/Add/4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14/UIScale`.
-5. I chose 15 USB ports in my USB map.
+4. I chose 15 USB ports in my USB map.
 2x USB 3.0(front) + 4x USB 3.0(back) + 2x USB 2.0(back) + Bluetooth(internal via M.2) = 15 ports.
 Generally there's no front USB 2.0 port on ITX cases so I didn't include onboard USB 2.0 ports(HS11/HS12).
 I believe this is a reasonable trade-off for most people.
 However if you bought some strange Wi-Fi card which requires USB 2.0 header, you need follow [this guide](https://dortania.github.io/USB-Map-Guide/) to create your own USB map.
 6. For onboard 3.5mm audio output you need to plug into the green(line out) jack.
 If you restart from Windows, there will be no sound.
 This is a issue in the Windows Realtek driver as they modified the DSDT.
 Always shutdown from windows then boot to macOS.

 ![image](Z170iProGaming.jpg)